cnoe-io/website/blog/2024-11-11-intro-to-idpbuilder/index.md

 ## Local Development and CI integrations

 Many organizations struggle with fragmented development environments.
 Different teams often work in silos, using disparate tools and workflows.
-This fragmentation can lead to inefficiencies, slower development cycles, and integration headaches.  idpBuilder can set up identical environments for local development and CI pipelines.
+This fragmentation can lead to inefficiencies, slower development cycles, and integration headaches.
+idpBuilder can set up identical environments for local development and CI pipelines.
 With idpBuilder, you get:

 1. **Reduced "It Works on My Machine" Syndrome**: With consistent environments, discrepancies between local and CI setups become a thing of the past.
 2. **Early Issue Detection**: Integration problems are caught earlier, saving time and resources in the long run.
 3. **Improved Collaboration**: Developers can confidently work on the same project, knowing they're all using identical environments.
 4. **Streamlined Workflow**: The seamless transition from local development to CI pipelines accelerates the development cycle.
+5. **Local GitOps Workflow**: A zero-configuration approach to GitOps: start immediately with a pre-configured local Git server, no external repositories or credentials required.

 During KubeCon 2024, AutoDesk touches on these topics and shares their experience using it for their platform development: https://www.youtube.com/watch?v=x_cTXvRgwdA